Leading

 Make a Good Impression

-Because the human eye notices movement and change, you can be sure that
+Because the human eye notices movement and change, you can be sure that your

-to spot key persons and allow others to notice your arrival.
+persons and allow others to notice your arrival.

 How to "Work a Room"